 Abstract.
 Fresh fish is a highly perishable product due to its high protein content.
 A preservative may be needed to inhibit it.
 Nowadays, many fishes were reported to be exposed to formalin.
 This study aimed to determine the effect of short period processing (washing, frying, boiling in short-period) and storage (at the room and at freezing temperatures) on the residue of formalin in catfish, as a food model.
-Catfish, Clarias gariepinus, were divided into 8 groups, e.g. before treatment, washing in airflow for 1 minute, frying in 200°C for 8 minutes, boiling in 100°C for 7 minutes, storage at room temperature (29±1°C) for 24 and 48 hours, storage at freezing temperature (-3°C) for 24 and 48 hours.
+Catfish, Clarias gariepinus, were divided into 8 groups, e.g. before treatment, washing in airflow for 1 minute, frying in 200°C for 8 minutes, boiling in 100°C for 7 minutes, storage at room temperature ($29\pm1°C$) for 24 and 48 hours, storage at freezing temperature (-3°C) for 24 and 48 hours.
 Before treatment, the catfish was soaked in 1,480 ppm of formalin solutions.
 The residue of formalin was measured at the end of each treatment by using a spectrophotometer.
-Data were then analyzed with analysis of variance with SPSS software.
-The results showed that there were significant effects of processing and storage treatment on the formalin residue of catfish.
-The formalin residue of all treatments was lower than before treatments.
-The frying processing and storage at freezing temperatures were the most effective treatments in reducing the formalin residue.
+Data were then analyzed with analysis of variance with SPS software.
+The results showed that there were significant effects of all treatments was lower than before treatments.
+The frying processing and storage at freezing temperatures of catfish.
+The formalin residue of all treatments was lower than before treatments in reducing the formalin residue.
 Key Words: fresh fish, preservative, food model, treatments, formalin residue.